 Should we just get a divorce?
-While every situation is different, I truly believe that every marriage is worth the effort to save it.
-You got married for a reason, and I think that if you look hard enough, you’ll always find a reason to make it work.
+While every situation is different, some marriages are worth saving.
 But don’t rush into this decision.
 Take your time and think everything through.
 If your spouse is trying to rush you into a decision, then you need to point out to them how hurt and upset this affair has made you feel and tell them that if they want to work things out, they need to wait until you’ve had the time to process everything and figure out what’s best for you.

 This is one of the hardest questions to answer when it comes to an affair.
 Unfaithful spouses are the main reason that the divorce rate is so high today, and for good reasons.
 Affairs are really hard to get over.
 In the past 24 hours alone, my thoughts have changed from “I want to work this out” to “I just can’t bear to do this anymore” and it’s been back and forth non-stop.
 Don’t worry if this is you, too.
 You’ll figure it out.
 It’s just going to take time.

 What’s best for my kids?

 If you have kids, this affair is even more devastating because now you have your little ones to worry about as well.
 This makes the decision to stay or divorce an even tougher one.
 When making this decision, I think there are a few things you need to take into consideration.